eshvk/eshvk.github.io/content/2013-08-01-on-random-experiments.markdown

 categories:
 article_order: 3
 ---
-In [Ham on Rye][hrb], Bukowski talks about his acne.
+{% newthought In [Ham on Rye][hrb]%}, Bukowski talks about his acne.
 A teenager with acne has a terrible fate.
 This was depression era America.
 Bukowski was poor.
 He went to a hospital, I imagine one for poor people.
 The doctors suggested the electric needle.
 A hot needle was used to drill his boils, squeeze them.
 This was done for weeks.
 It was useless.
 He was left scarred.

 > They experimented on the poor and if that worked they used the treatment on
 > the rich.
 And if it didn't work, there would still be more poor left over to